 You can enable device entitlement for the Desktop App and Desktop Sync by raising a support ticket to request for device entitlement to be turned on with the following information:

-To find AD domain information that you can supply on a specific device use the following commands:
+To find AD domain information that you can supply on a specific device using the following commands:

 Run the following command in a console window and look for domain name near the top of the resulting output:

 Run the following command in a command prompt as an administrator on the machine to find the fully qualified domain name: